daiki1003/UIChainTextField/README.md

 Thank you for your interest.

-To use this class, you only need 3 steps.
+To use this class, you only need 3 steps.(You don't need to write anything!!)

 1. import this class in your project file.